JeneLitsch/Litan/doc/stdlib/string.md

 `std::str(string : String, deliminator : Int) const : Array[String]`

 Splits the string at the delimiter and returns the separated parts in an array.
+An empty delimiter causes the string to separated between every unicode character.

 ## std::chr